 Conference Bank Account Policies

-Three separate conference checking accounts shall be maintained: one for the current calendar year’s conference, one for the next calendar year’s conference, and one for the following year’s conference.
+Four separate conference checking accounts shall be maintained: one for the current calendar year’s conference year, one for the next calendar year’s conference year, and two others for the third and fourth conference years out.

-The purpose of the future-year accounts is to cover expenses that are normally incurred prior to receiving income from sponsorships and registration fees, including but not limited to payments to the Conference Management Contractor and hotel and venue deposits.
+The purpose of the future-year accounts is to cover expenses that are normally incurred prior to receiving income from sponsorships and registration fees, including but not limited to payments to the Conference Management Contractor and other contractors working on the conference, and hotel and venue deposits.

 The Chapter has provided one-time seed money to these accounts with the goal of providing an opening balance of $32,000 in each account; these funds will be used on a revolving basis to provide seed money for future conferences.

+Transfers between the 4 accounts shall be authorized only if necessary by the VP for Administration and VP Conferences until the Board identifies a long-term funding plan to increase the base seed money amount maintained in each account to cover the highest estimated up-front expenses each year.
+The Chapter bookkeeper shall ensure all transfers are fully documented and transparent.

-Each conference is expected to pay its seed money forward to future conferences.
-The seed money advances on a 3-year cycle.
-When a conference budget is closed, $32,000 (the amount of seed money it received) shall remain in the account, which then becomes the account for the conference three years in the future.
+Each conference is expected to pay its seed money back to be used for future conferences.
+The seed money will be available on a 4-year cycle.
+When a conference budget is closed, the amount of seed money that the conference used shall be paid back before conference profits are allocated and shall remain in the account, which then becomes the account for the conference four years in the future.

 Conference Profit & Loss Policies

-As used in this policy, “conference profit” means the net proceeds from the conference after all expenses and reimbursements are paid and all revenue received, and after an advance to the following year’s conference account is paid.
+As used in this policy, “conference profit” means the net proceeds from the conference after all expenses and reimbursements are paid and all revenue received, and after an advance to the following year’s the seed money for each conference is paid back to that conference account.

 A profit of $120,000 should be achieved by each conference.